alextownson/soft-sound/README.md

 I wanted to create a retro-esque design because I learned about vintage analog synthesizers to create the controls.
 Admittedly, Soft Sound's capabilities are quite rudimentary.
 I chose the font [Filson Soft](https://fonts.adobe.com/fonts/filson) because I wanted something rounded to match the rounded look of the synth.

-The lines on the side of the site were meant to function like cables that connect to other instruments.
-Right now the synth can connect to a noise generator.
-After user testing, I realized that this design is not very intuitive and it will have to be re-designed or removed from the next version of this project.

 ## Code